siomp/gesture-thinking-/README.md

 <img width="1200" height="430" alt="Screenshot 2025-10-04 at 11 36 41 AM" src="https://github.com/user-attachments/assets/b10ccf32-0805-43a7-921d-84bcd1698d92" />

-# Gesture Thinking - Shape reality around you.
+# Gesture Thinking - Shape Reality Around You.
 Not only the physical act but perception, ideation and shaping of the world around you.
 Analytical thinking led by spatial awareness.
 *First idea: Build a thermal imagining tool to draw with our energy.
 (In process) I need a thermal camera (diy!)*